Hayat Abdullayeva: Creation

 The 50s of the last century were fruitful for Abdullayeva in the field of the small plastic genre.
 The caricature of "Meshedi Ibad" and his aunt from the operetta "Arshin Mal Alan" revealed the decorative talent of the sculptor as well as the ability to express the figurative composition of the depicted face.
 The types from the "Seven Beauties", the "Talysh Gizi", the "Girl Weaving a Basket", the "Woman with a Child", and other small-volume porcelain and ceramic figures, are the first examples of the authors defining creative prospects, and the ceramic works of the "Seven Beauties" and the "Woman with a child" speak about the breadth of Hayat Abdullayevas creative possibilities.
 Such works as "Lullaby", "Youth", "Hajar" (walnut tree), in their lyricism, are not inferior to the above-mentioned ones.
 The professionalism prevailing in these sculptures is reflected in her subsequent works, among which should be noted the sculpture "Without You" - a girl in a raincoat with a raised collar and hands in her pockets conveying a sad mood.
 Another sculpture by the master, dedicated to the partisan doctor Alia Rustamova, who fought in the forests of Smolensk during the World War II, conveys the pensive image of the heroine.
 Another sculpture by Hayat Abdullayeva called "The Game" is interesting from a compositional point of view.
 It represents a girl at the chessboard in a very interesting way.
-The long flexible neck and the unfinished arms give the work a special charm.
+The long, flexible neck and the unfinished arms give the work a special charm.
 At the same time, the main goal for the sculptor is to convey the inner world of the heroine, for whom the game of chess has turned into a thought about the game of life.

-Over the years of her creative activity, Abdullayeva has also created a number of major works, including the sculpture of Maxim Gorky, installed on the pediment of the National Library named after M. F. Akhundov, the bronze sculptures of the famous actor Huseyngulu Sarabsky, of the statesman and poet Shah Ismail Khatai, the monument-busts of Khurshidbanu Natavan and the one of the poet Vagif in the city of Shusha.
+Over the years of her creative activity, Abdullayeva has also created a number of major works, including the sculpture of Maxim Gorky, installed on the pediment of the National Library named after M. F. Akhundov, the bronze sculptures of the famous actor Huseyngulu Sarabsky, of the statesman and poet Shah Ismail Khatai, the monument-busts of Khurshidbanu Natavan and one of the poet Vagif in the city of Shusha.

 In 1964, she was awarded the title of the Honored Art Worker.

 Abdullayeva died on 21 April 2006 in Baku.